-It is not surprising, perhaps, that upon a casual reading, some should conclude that this verse had its fulfillment at the siege of Jerusalem by Titus.
-It was a time of great suffering, and the verse follows so closely those which relate to the destruction of the city, that this explanation suggests itself readily enough.
+It is not surprising, perhaps, that upon a casual

+reading some should conclude that this verse had its fulfilment at the siege of Jernsalem by Titus.
+It is true that this was a time of great suffering, and the verse follows so closely those which relate to the destruction of the city, that this explanation suggests itself readily enough.
 But for good reasons we cannot accept that application of this verse.
 Jesus is giving a continuous prophecy.
 The narrative proceeds from verse to verse along the line of the entire dispensation.

 The "great tribulation" mentioned in verse 21 is that of the church of Christ, and not the tribulation of the Jews at the destruction of Jerusalem.
-We offer the following reasons for so deciding:-
+We offer the following reasons for so deciding :---

-1. It is a fact that the tribulation of the Christian church, especially under the reign of the papacy, was greater than God's people had suffered before "since the beginning of the world."
-The tribulation of the Christian church has been greater than it will ever be again.
+I. It is a fact that the tribulation of the Christian church, especially under the reign of the Papacy, was greater than God's people had suffered before "since the beginning of the world."
+And the tribulation of the Christian church was greater than it will ever be again.
 True, a time of trouble "such as never was," spoken of in Dan.
-12:1, is coming upon the wicked; but we find in the same verse this blessed promise, "And at that time thy people shall be delivered."
-The tribulation of the Jews at the destruction of Jerusalem was not greater than the world will ever witness.
-The vials of Jehovah's unmingled wrath are yet to be poured out, not upon the people of one nation only, but upon the guilty people of all nations.
+12:1, is coming upon the wicked; but we find in the same verse this blessed promise, "And at that time Thy people shall be delivered."
+The tribulation of the Jews at the destruction of Jerusalein was not greater than the world will ever witness.
+The vials of Jehovah's unmingled wrath are vet to be poured out, not upon the people of one nation only, but upon the guilty people of all nations, and it will be of such a terrible nature that no pen can picture the scene.

-"The slain of the Lord shall be at that day from one end of the earth even unto the other end of the earth; they shall not be lamented, neither gathered, nor buried."
-Jer.
-25:33
+"The slain of the Lord shall be at that day from one end of the earth even into the other end of the earth; they shall not be lamented, neither gathered, nor buried." [er.
+25; 33.

-2. If the tribulation be applied to the Jews, or to any other class of unbelieving men, it cannot be harmonized with Dan.
+2. If the tribulation be applied to the Jews, or to any other class of unbelieving men, it cannot be harmonised with Dan.
 12:1, which speaks of the time of trouble such as never was, when Michael shall stand up.
-Certainly there cannot be two times of trouble at different periods, greater than ever was or ever would be.
+Certainly there cannot be two times of trouble, at different periods, greater than ever was or ever would be.
 Therefore the "tribulation" spoken of in Matt.
-24:21, 29, applies not to the Jews, but to the church of Christ, extending through the 1260 years of papal persecution; and the "trouble" mentioned in Dan.
-12:1, to the unbelieving world, to be experienced by them in the future.
+24:21, 29, applies not to the Jews, but to the church of Christ, extending through the 1260 years of papal persecution; and the "time of trouble" mentioned in Dan.
+12:1, to the unbelieving world, to be experienced by them in the very near future.
+Of those of past generations who are to be saved out of all nations, it is said, "These are they which came out of great tribulation, and have washed their robes, and made them white in the blood of the Lamb."
+Rev. 7:9-14.
+This clearly shows upon whom the great tribulation foretold by Christ was to come.